samyilin/dotfiles/README.md

 2. At least you have a POSIX shell in /bin/sh.
 Try

    ```bash
    exec /bin/sh
    ```

-   If it does something instead of throwing an error, then you have shell in /bin/sh.
-It's very likely that it's not actually sh, but another shell symlinked as sh.
+   It's very likely another shell symlinked as sh.
 Executing

    ```bash
    readlink /proc/$$/exe
    ```

    would tell you what your current interactive shell is.
 I think it works on modern MacOS as well.

 3. You would prefer to have more than 1 ssh setup if needed.

-   For example, you have multiple git instances or multiple VMs/docker instanes that you would need to constantly ssh into.
+   For example, you have multiple git instances or multiple VMs/docker instances that you would need to constantly ssh into.
 It is generally preferred that you use a set of public+private SSH keys for different accounts/connections.
 This way, if one ssh key gets compromised, you don't risk compromising all your ssh connections' safety.

-4. You are using two system package managers maximum: Your system package manager and nix.
-Nix local install path is only checked if your PATH doesn't have the program I'm looking for.
-I use it sporadically.

-5. You would follow [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) standards.
+4. You would follow [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) standards.
 Linked is not the XDG Base Directory Specification, but practical places of where you SHOULD place your configurations.

-6. At least you have Busybox utils or similar minimal environment.
-This means a grep, some minimal shell (ash or dash) and other utility programs should be present.
+5. At least you have Busybox or similar minimal environment.
+This means some minimal shell (ash or dash) and other utility programs should be present.

 ## Non-assumptions